-- Review and discuss with management the disclosure in the Company's "Compensation Discussion and Analysis" section and any other disclosures regarding executive and non-employee director compensation that will be included in the Company's public filings or shareholder reports.
+- Review and discuss with management the disclosure in the Company's "Compensation Discussion and Analysis" section in the Company's proxy statement.
 Based upon its review and discussion with management, recommend to the Board whether the Compensation Discussion and Analysis should be included in the Company's proxy statement, Form 10-K, or information statement, as applicable, and prepare (or supervise the preparation of) the related Compensation Committee report required by the rules of the Securities and Exchange Commission.

 - Oversee the Company's submissions to shareholders on executive compensation matters, including advisory votes on executive compensation and the frequency of such votes, incentive and other executive compensation plans, and amendments to such plans and, in conjunction with the Board, appropriate Board Committees and management, the engagement with proxy advisory firms and other shareholder groups on executive compensation matters.

 - Be responsible for the design and implementation of all Company wide compensation and benefit plans.
 This authority shall include, but not be limited to, the Company's long-term incentive compensation plans and grants made thereunder.
 The Committee may delegate or assign such responsibility and authority as it sees fit, as provided by the terms of such compensation and benefit plans and applicable law.